 Register To Vote

-If you have any concerns about whether or not you are registered to vote, check the Washoe County Voter Registration Status website.
+If you have any concerns about whether or not you are registered to vote, check the Washoe County Registrar of Voters.
 By simply entering your last name and birth date, you can make sure you are actually registered and that your information is correct.
 This is vital should your right to vote be challenged.

 Nevada Primary Elections are Closed